 The Death of Grass by John Christopher.

 Published in 1956, The Death of Grass is an easy but somewhat brutal read about the psychology of survival.
-Following a 3 day journey of the main protagonist, John Custance and his family, this psychological thriller will have you questioning your own ethics.
+Following a 3 day journey of the main protagonist, John Custance along with his family, this psychological thriller will have you questioning your own ethics.

 The nature of the story isn’t so far-fetched either, arguably as much foresight as Orwell.